St Petersburg Entertainment

 The long Russian winters are of course legendary, but to make up for the prolonged icy weather, the city's cultural life reaches a peak between October and April, when many prestigious film and theatre festivals, artistic premieres and sports fixtures take place.

 To say that St Petersburg is a premier destination for classical ballet, opera and theatre - not to mention art, sculpture and a whole range of musical genres - would be an understatement.
 While few visitors can resist the charms of the Mariinsky Ballet and Opera Theatre, the Hermitage or the Alexander Theatre however, the Nicholas Palace, long-term home of Russia’s last Tzar, Nicholas II, offers a change of pace with stirring Cossack dancing performed by graduates of the best dance and music schools.
 More classical musical entertainment is on offer at the Philharmonic Hall.

-Our Concierge would be delighted to assist you with your city entertainment program
+Our Concierge team will be delighted to assist you with your city entertainment programme.

 Photos: © Ilya Melnikov, Sergey Bogomyako, Sergei Butorin, Valentin Baranovsky, Anton Malkov